 Experimental balcony power plant installed on 09/23/2022.
 One Meyer Burger White 385 Wp module, AEconversion inverter, output power 300 watts, professional installation by Sonnen-Energie Allgäu, compliant with the grid operator's requirements.
 If you have the appropriate technical skills, you can also do the installation yourself.

 The module is connected to a socket on the balcony.
 A WIFI switch is connected upstream, which makes it possible to monitor and document the power generation via a website or app.
 It may be useful to prioritize the switch's Internet connection in the router settings.
-The yield data will be available from the beginning of October 2023: system 2.
+The yield data are available starting October 2022: system 2.

 No money is paid for the electricity generated by this plant.
 Instead, the electricity is consumed directly and accordingly less has to be purchased and paid for.
 If the system generates more electricity than is currently being consumed in the house, this would be a gift to the electricity supplier.
 With two refrigerators and one freezer in this house that run constantly, plus many other devices that consume electricity, this is rather unlikely.

 The necessary exchange of meters to a bidirectional meter from the grid operator was free of charge, as it is a balcony power plant.
 Whether this is the case with your operator provider should be checked for in each case.